brunoro/brunoro.github.io/gsoc-2013/week1.md

 Date: 23/06/2013
-Title: Elixir: Debugging and Inspectiion - week 1
+Title: Elixir: Debugging and Inspection - week 1
 Tags: gsoc2013, elixir

 Today was over the first week of development of Summer of Code, and I worked mostly getting pretty-printing on Elixir.